Today is Tita Lola’s birthday. I certainly feel a huge shift in my energies around my story with her, one year later.

 Last year, on the occasion also of her birthday, I wrote a series of posts in her memory, which you can read here.
 I was in deep emotional pain as I reflected on my experiences with her.
 But as I realized recently, and as I blogged about here, revisiting my past was part of my grieving process.

-And today, on the occasion of her birthday and 15 years after her passing on, I’m realizing that I had not properly mourned over her demise.
+And today, on the occasion of her birthday and 15 years after her passing on, I’m realizing that I had not mourned adequately over her demise.
 It has taken me this long to begin the process of grieving…and deep healing, thankfully.
 It is one of those that I have yet to properly grieve over, hence the theme of mourning and grieving that has come up for me recently.

 So, how have I evolved from my experiences with Tita Lola?
 What were the growth opportunities for me?
-For her, and others like her whose souls choose mental health challenges as a life path?
+For her, ad others like her whose souls choose mental health challenges as a life path?
 What did their souls intend to accomplish by signing up for such an assignment?
 What was my soul contract with her?

-I viewed Tita Lola as a burden to the family, but she was in fact one of my greatest teachers!
+I viewed Tita Lola as a burden to the family, but she was, in fact, one of my greatest teachers!
 I looked at her condition as an “illness,” but I now know that she wasn’t flawed.
 She was pure perfection.
 She was perfect for the role that she agreed to portray.

 Of course, I didn’t know that then as I was operating only from my limited personality self.
 But I know that now, thankfully!
-And I’m now learning to look at people with mental illness beyond what I see on the external and the physical.
+And I’m now learning to look at people with a mental illness beyond what I see on the external and the physical.
 Please note, I am saying learning.
 I know this intellectually, but I’m still in the process of mastering and embodying the teaching to look instead at their Divinity.
 Isn’t that what NAMASTE truly means?
 And isn’t that the same for everyone — whether or not they are experiencing some form of disabilities?

 One tool that helped me gain clarity and insights about Tita Lola’s condition and my experiences with her is the book of Robert Schwartz on past lives, Your Soul’s Gift: The Healing Power of the Life You Planned Before You Were Born.
 The chapter that talks about why a soul would choose to experience mental illness reads,

-“When Jeshua looked at mentally ill people he saw not illness but Divinity, not flaw but perfection.
+“When Jeshua looked at mentally ill people, he saw not illness but Divinity, not flaw but perfection.
 And as those people saw their reflection in his eyes, they, too, knew themselves as beings of light: holy, eternal souls temporarily enrobed in physical, human bodies.
 For the first time, in the mirror of his eyes they saw through and beyond the veneer of the body to the loving essence that animates it.
 It is for this reason that our future selves and many other nonphysical beings refer to healing as re-membering.
 If you seek to bring healing to yourself, a mentally ill loved one, or the world, allow a felt sense of yourself as soul to seep into your perception.
 With that felt sense comes the ability to allow it all to be, the pain and beauty, the torment and joy.
 Your plan in coming here was to immerse yourself unreservedly, wholeheartedly, and passionately in the sacredness of the human experience.
 And all of it is exquisitely sacred.”

 A few months ago, I wrote about a woman whose personality and state of mental health reminds me so much of Tita Lola.
 I wrote, “my recent discovery about this woman’s psychological condition is paving the way for my completion of my story with my aunt — perhaps also, to pave the way for yet one more layer of peeling and clearing of my childhood and family wounding.”